Exikle/Artemis-Cluster/README.md

 Comment out the swap line with "#", then press ‘Ctrl+X’, then press ‘Y’ and then press ‘Enter’ to Save the file.

-#### **Update The Hostnames**
+#### Update The Hostnames

-Make sure the host name in /etc/hostname is correct
+Make sure the host name in `/etc/hostname` is the machine name

-#### **Set static IP for each unit**

-Follow the naming convention at the top:
+#### Set Static IPs

-Master:
+Master:  `10.10.0.205`
- - 10.10.0.205

-Worker:
+Worker: `10.10.0.20X`
- - 10.10.0.20X

-Run the following command on both machines to note the IP addresses of each.
+Run the following command on both machines to check current IP addresses of each.

     $ ifconfig

- Edit /etc/hosts, add all the nodes, then press ‘Ctrl+X’, then press ‘Y’ and then press ‘Enter’ to Save the file.
+ Edit `/etc/hosts`, add all the nodes and their ips, then press ‘Ctrl+X’, then press ‘Y’ and then press ‘Enter’ to Save the file.

+    $ sudo nano /etc/hosts

 After this, restart your machine(s).

-### **Install Docker**
+#### Install Docker
     $ sudo apt-get update
     $ sudo apt-get install \
         apt-transport-https \